harmony-one/x/progress/nagesh-mishra.md

+2023-12-12 Mon: Added loading icon for a period when a shared transcript is loading and tested error handling for speech recognition with appropriate haptic feedback.
+PR: https://github.com/harmony-one/x/pull/343.

+2023-12-12 Mon: Aligning error handling for speech recognition with appropriate haptic feedback, testing is in progress.

+---

 2023-12-08 Fri: Update the "referral account" to include Artem's endpoint PR: https://github.com/harmony-one/x/pull/332.
 Complete the enhancement of the premium voice detection feature PR: https://github.com/harmony-one/x/pull/331.

 2023-12-07 Thu: Modified the "Press & Hold" feature to provide haptic feedback only upon finger release and added a vibration every second during the wait for a response.